openwfm/wrf-fire/wrfv2_fire/phys/README_jm.txt

 Only util may call WRF procedures directly, everybody else must call WRF wrappers provided in util.
 This is to keep the fire code independent of WRF.
-Fake versions of some WRF procedures are linked in the testers.
+Fake versions of the WRF procedures used in util are in wrf_fakes.F.

-atm and model are really just drivers.
-There are two because we want to

-Arrays that need to be passed to subroutine normal_spread in the phys module module_fr_sfire_phys are added to argument lists of all subroutines in the calling chain.
+Arrays that need to be passed to function fire_ros in module module_fr_sfire_phys are added to the argument lists of all subroutines in the calling chain.

 The code may not maintain any non-constant variables or arrays, and may not maintain any arrays with variable bounds.
+All state information must be passed through the argument list of the driver.
+This is a WRF coding restriction.

-How to call model from atm should be clear from model_test_main.F.
+How to call the model should be clear from model_test_main.F.

 The fire code is added to the WRF build via Makefile in this directory, but it is not called yet.
 The code currently in